 So we decided to choose Amazon Elastic Cloud.

 Why Amazon EC2?

 2. Flexible rates.
 You are in control.
-You pay only for time of every working instance.
-You can shutdown all instances that you aren't using, or you can add new instances if you have an extreme load; and it can all be done automatically.
+You pay only for the time of every working instance.
+You can shut down all instances that you aren’t using, or you can add new instances if you have an extreme load, and it can all be done automatically.
 This can help save you money – you don’t need to build your own data center or rent a fixed number of expensive servers for your startup.

-Completely Controlled — You have complete control of your instances.
+Completely Controlled: You have complete control of your instances.
 You have root access to each one, and you can interact with them as you would any other machine.
 You can stop your instance while retaining the data on your boot partition and then subsequently restart the same instance using web service APIs.
 Instances can be rebooted remotely using web service APIs.
-You also have access to a console output of your instances.
+You also have access to the console output of your instances.

 Amazon EC2 includes web service interfaces to configure firewall settings that control network access to and between groups of instances.